Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Conclusion

 \section{Conclusion}

 We introduced Test-Time Graph Search (TTGS), a lightweight planning framework that augments pretrained goal-conditioned reinforcement learning agents.
 TTGS leverages only the offline dataset and a distance signal to construct a graph, then applies efficient search to generate subgoal sequences for a frozen policy.
-This approach requires no retraining, no additional supervision, and no online interaction, yet substantially improves long-horizon performance across diverse tasks.
+The approach requires no retraining, no additional supervision, and no online interaction.

-Our study highlights a key reason why value-based GCRL agents struggle on long-horizon problems: their policies fail to exploit the geometric structure already captured by goal-conditioned value functions.
-By reinterpreting these value functions as distances and planning over dataset states, TTGS shows that the same policies can achieve significantly stronger performance.

-Experiments on OGBench confirm that TTGS consistently enhances the reliability of existing agents, enabling them to solve challenging long-horizon problems that are otherwise difficult with one-shot execution.
-The method is effective with both value-derived distances and domain-specific metrics, underscoring its flexibility and broad applicability.

-By turning offline datasets into a substrate for planning at inference time, TTGS provides a practical way to extend the capabilities of goal-conditioned learners without modifying their training pipelines.
-We hope this perspective inspires further exploration of simple, modular planning strategies that complement learning-based agents and increase their reliability and long-horizon performance.

-\subsubsection{Acknowledgments}
+Experiments on OGBench show that TTGS produces substantial gains on long-horizon locomotion, lifting success rates from near zero to over 90\% on the largest stitch mazes, competitive with methods that rely on substantial additional training, generative models, or online interaction.
+Because TTGS plans only over retrieved dataset states, it is conservative by design: when the offline data lacks intermediate states bridging start and goal, as on the OGBench manipulation tasks, it gracefully defaults to the base policy rather than producing unreliable plans.
+To support deployment in new domains, we additionally introduce a rollout-free hop-ratio predictor that diagnoses in advance whether TTGS is likely to provide gains on a given task; in our experiments, it cleanly separates the regimes where TTGS does and does not yield improvements.

+More broadly, our results suggest that value-based GCRL agents often leave useful geometric structure unused: when the offline dataset covers intermediate states, the value function already encodes local distances sufficient for long-horizon planning.
+TTGS recovers this structure at test time by reinterpreting values as distances and searching over dataset states, and the same recipe extends to domain-specific signals such as Euclidean body position.
+We hope this perspective encourages further work on lightweight, training-free planning wrappers for learning-based agents.

+\section{Acknowledgments}

 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, companies sponsoring the Vector Institute and the Digital Research Alliance of Canada (\href{alliancecan.ca}{alliancecan.ca}).
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the view of the Canadian government.
-We thank Seohong Park and co-authors for the OGBench codebase and datas
+We thank Seohong Park and co-authors for the OGBench codebase and dataset.